-Many viruses can cause a flu-like illness.
 There is usually a seasonal outbreak of flu (influenza) in the UK each winter.
-Flu-like illnesses typically cause a high temperature, aches and pains in muscles and joints, a cough and various other symptoms.
+However, many viruses can cause a flu-like illness too.
+These typically cause a high temperature, aches and pains in muscles and joints, a cough, and various other symptoms.

 Are you eligible for a free NHS flu vaccination?